google/node-sec-roadmap/chapter-2/dynamism.md

     ```js
     const version = require('./package.json').version;
     ```

-`require` could load the output of code generators by synthesizing a `package.json` but this doesn't seem to be common in practice.

 During rapid development, [file-system monitors][nodemon] can restart a node project when source files change, and the application stitches